corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/debugging-against-local-corda/debugging-against-local-corda.md

 Currently there is a time out issue when debugging Corda.
 As the local Corda cluster is a real Corda cluster, it behaves like one.
 Specifically, if the workers stop working, Corda detects it and errors out the flow.
 Unfortunately, it currently mistakes code held at a debugging point as a processor that has stopped working.
 As a result, although you can halt at a breakpoint and examine the stack, if you wait too long before resuming the execution of the code, it times out and the CorDapp does not continue to run as expected.
 {{< /note >}}
 To debug:
-1. [Start the Corda combined worker using the `startCorda` gradle helper](run-first-cordapp.html#starting-the-corda-combined-worker), if not already started.
+1. [Start the Corda combined worker using the startCorda Gradle helper](../running-your-first-cordapp/run-first-cordapp.html#starting-the-corda-combined-worker), if not already started.
 2. [Deploy your CorDapp using `deployCordapp`](run-first-cordapp.html#deploying-a-cordapp), if not already deployed.
 3. Select the `DebugCorDapp` run configuration.
 {{< figure src="select-debug-configuration.png" figcaption="CSDE DebugCorDapp run configuration in IntelliJ" >}}